or use this Quick Button

 tile seem more blue, if the underlying area is quite blue.
 When a high percentage of correction is used,

-you may lose some details from the tile image (especially in very dark or very bright areas), but generally
+you may lose some details from the tile image (especially in very dark or very bright areas), but

-this method is very effective, and can be quite subtle, even for values of 50% and upwards.
+generally this method is very effective, and can be quite subtle, even for values of 50% and upwards.

-Blend tile color % - The Blend tile color option blends the output mosaic with the sampled version of
+Blend tile color % - The Blend tile color option blends the output

 the original main theme image (this is a reduced resolution version of the original).
 At low values